feathersjs/feathers/docs/api/express.md

 <BlockQuote type="warning" label="Important">

 As of Feathers v5, [Koa](./koa.md) is the recommended framework integration since it is more modern, faster and easier to use.
-When chosen explicitly, you should be already familiar [Express](http://expressjs.com/en/guide/routing.html).
+When chosen explicitly, you should already be familiar with [Express](http://expressjs.com/en/guide/routing.html).

 </BlockQuote>